esBeee/slate/source/includes/_sessions.md

 uid | The user's uid.
 access-token | The user's access-token.
-Changes with every successful authenticated request. client | The specific client id.
+Changes with every successful authenticated request. client | The specific client id. expiry | The date at which the current session will expire.

 <aside class="warning">
 With every request, the access-token gets refreshed.
 So you always need to use the access-token from the response of the last successful request you used it for.